 All products on the list meet the EPA’s criteria for use against the novel coronavirus that causes COVID-19, but only if a person follows the manufacturer’s instructions.

-The Centers for Disease Control and Prevention (CDC) recommend using a solution that contains at least 70% alcohol to disinfect phones.
-Some products that meet these requirements include:
+The Centers for Disease Control and Prevention (CDC) recommend using a solution that contains at least

 - alcohol-based disinfectant wipes or sprays, containing at least 70% alcohol